-Course designed to provide an overview of Italian cinema from Cabiria (1914) by Giovanni Pastrone, to the present.
-The course will explore early Italian cinema from the 1910s -1930s, Fascist cinema, Neorealism, and movies from the 1960s to the beginning of the twenty-first century to examine the role played by cinema in building Italian history and culture.
-We will examine, among others, films by Giovanni Pastrone, Carmine Gallone, Roberto de Sica, Giuseppe De Santis, Luchino Visconti, Federico Fellini, Pier Paolo Pasolini, Ettore Scola, Ermanno Olmi, Marco Bellocchio, Gianni Amelio, Marco Tullio Giordana.
+Course designed to provide an overview of Italian cinema from the ear (1914) by Giovanni Pastrone, to the present.
+The course will explore early Italian cinema from the 1910s -1930s, Fascist cinema, Neorealism, and Italian auteurs from the 1960s to the beginning of the twenty-first century to examine the role played by cinema in building Italian history and culture.
+We will examine, among others, films by Giovanni Pastrone, Carmine Gallone, Roberto de Sica, Vittorio De Sica, Luchino Visconti, Federico Fellini, Pier Paolo Pasolini, Ettore Scola, Ermanno Olmi, Marco Bellocchio, Gianni Amelio, Marco Tullio Giordana.
 Films will be in Italian with English subtitles.
 All readings and class discussions will be in English.
 No previous knowledge of Italian language/culture is necessary.

 IT232/FS232 Italian Neorealism: Cinema and Culture (in English)

 How did films like Rome Open City, Paisà, or Bicycle Thieves move the world with iconic images of 1945 Italy’s liberation?
 How was the attempt to portray ordinary people’s lives in Rome so successful to change the history of Cinema?
 How were Neorealist directors able to invent a new artistic language to capture reality?
 In this course we analyze the evolution of the Italian Neorealist movement in cinema and culture though its major directors (Rossellini, De Sica, Fellini, Visconti) and the writers that defined its spirit (Calvino, Vittorini, Silone, Zavattini).